g12fivespeed/techdocport/README.md

 Visual map of all OutbackMAX advanced autosteering system screens, with parameters/selections for various screens.
 Windows: File should open with no issues.
 Linux: File should open with no issues.

+PFP Fundamentals
+Financial planning training guide for financial planning representatives (custom project for one of our partners).
+Windows: File should open with no issues.
+Linux: File should open with no issues.